aaronengland/time_series_forecasting/README.md

 ### How Prophet Works (Simplified)

-1. Prophet looks at your historical data and fits a flexible trend line through it
+1. Prophet looks at the historical data and fits a flexible trend line through it
 2. It identifies points where the trend changed direction (changepoints)
 3. It models the seasonal pattern (e.g., "January is always 20% higher than average")
 4. It combines trend + seasonality to produce a forecast